Tuition and Fees

 Many students believe they do not qualify for loan forgiveness due to the stipulation that religious activities do not count for the program.
 However, seminary graduates are usually not engaged in religious instruction or worship services full-time.
 They complete non-profit work, fundraising, community service, and administrative duties that count toward the employment requirements.

-You are invited and encouraged to contact the Financial Aid Office for more information.
+You are invited and encouraged to contact the Office of Financial Aid for more information.